gridpoint-com/svg_island/README.md

 <text x="200" y="200" font-size="20px">Hello SVG</text>
 ```
 ![text_element](https://user-images.githubusercontent.com/5237832/219486890-92cdf1d4-a4c7-4285-8a4b-b8cee66e14ec.png)
-TODO make sure x,y still makes sense after previous image changes

 notes:
 mark

 We're also gonna need the text element in order to add labels or other text to our chart.
-Text works by adding a box of text at the x, y coordinate.
+Text works by adding a box of text at the given x, y coordinate.

 ---